fnkr/cot/README.md

 ## Build

-cot uses the Go standard library only.
+Only standard library and golang.org/x is used.

 ```sh
 go get github.com/fnkr/cot/cmd/cot